Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Weighted Automata

-Inspired by the minimization procedure of weighed automata, also cf. \Cite{Kie2+2013}, we propose a similar procedure \emph{layered canonical word search}, see Algorithm~\ref{alg:layeredcws}, to compute the canonical word subsets $S_t(G, \chi)$ for all $t\In\Nat$.
+Inspired by the minimization procedure of weighed automata, also cf. \citet{Kie2+2013}, we propose a similar procedure \emph{layered canonical word search}, see Algorithm~\ref{alg:layeredcws}, to compute the canonical word subsets $S_t(G, \chi)$ for all $t\In\Nat$, as given in \cref{subsec:sequential}.
 The main distinction from the automata minimization algorithm is that we keep separate queue, base, and the word subset for each layer $t$, and thus we are ensuring linear independence for each layer $t$ separately.